arnicas/interactive-vis-course/Week5/README.md

 After we do the in-class exercise, I'll post the simple_scatter model.

-##More Stuff on Bar Charts, Scatterplot Examples, A Dot Plot
+##Example Links on Bar Charts, Scatterplot Examples, Dot Plots

 * Nathan's great post on 0 baseline for barcharts: http://flowingdata.com/2015/08/31/bar-chart-baselines-start-at-zero/